act-rules/act-rules.github.io/pages/glossary/clickable-area.md

 recursively: getBoundingClientRect(s) (rounding corners, ...) + overflowing text - obscuring content (in the same scroll layer, but different stacking context (absolute/relative positioning))

 also include explicit and implicit label.

+also need to consider parent clipping the element. also may consider CSS clipping.